 Fuelled further by the deluge of social media posts, the triumphalism of travel with its bucket list commitments and Instagram posts, and the competition to be part of the jet-set, some of the most popular cities are now unable to cope with the onslaught.
 The tourist experience degraded.

 A World Built on Selfies

-The evidence of success is now so pervasive that it is becoming meaningless in any normal sense.
-We must all be celebrities, at least to our families and that means the endless seeking of approval and chasing praise from anyone as a measure of success.
-A world built on a pyramid of selfies where we affirm our own success at least 6 times a day and show the world how successful we are though Facebook or Instagram.
+The evidence of success is now so pervasive that it is becoming meaningless in any usual sense.
+We must all be celebrities, at least to our families, which means the endless seeking of approval and chasing praise from anyone as a measure of success.
+A world built on a pyramid of selfies, where we affirm our triumph at least six times a day and show how successful we are through Facebook or Instagram.

-Who really cares about what the Kardashians do?
-I haven't opened a single post on them and I know many friends who haven't and they're fine.
-Society, however, pays off this silly-success so strongly that often other areas of success are not given attention or are forgotten.
-Success has become an obsession for many resulting in crimes and some say the destruction of the role of the family as it becomes a praise machine for children's "success".
+Society, however, pays off this silly-success so strongly and forgets other areas of success.
+Success has become an obsession for many, resulting in crimes, and some say the destruction of the family role as it becomes a praise machine for children's "success."

 Defining Success for Ourselves

 What is obsession?
 According to the Dictionary, it is an idea or thought that continually preoccupies or intrudes on a person's mind.